-To satisfy tax withholding obligations associated with the vesting and settlement of outstanding RSUs for which the service-based vesting condition is satisfied and for which we expect the liquidity-based vesting condition to be satisfied in connection with this offering, we will withhold the number of shares necessary to satisfy the tax obligations based on the initial public offering price.
-We currently expect that the average of these withholding tax rates will be approximately %.
-We intend to use a portion of the net proceeds we receive from this offering to satisfy a portion of the anticipated tax withholding and remittance obligations of \$ million during the quarter of related to the RSU Settlement based upon the assumed initial public offering price per share of \$, which is the midpoint of the price range set forth on the cover page of this prospectus.
-The amount of these obligations could be higher or lower, depending on the price of shares of our Class A common stock in this offering, and the actual number of pre-offering RSUs outstanding for which the service-based vesting condition has been satisfied on the initial settlement date.
+To satisfy tax withholding obligations associated with the vesting and settlement of outstanding RSUs for which the service-based vesting condition is satisfied and for which the liquidity-based vesting condition is satisfied in connection with this offering, we will withhold the number of shares necessary to satisfy the tax obligations based on the initial public offering price.
+We currently expect that the average of these withholding tax rates will be approximately 35%.
+We intend to use a portion of the net proceeds we receive from this offering to satisfy the minimum anticipated tax withholding and remittance obligations of \$104.2 million during the fourth quarter of fiscal 2022 related to the RSU Settlement based upon the initial public offering price per share of \$80.00.